Diamine oxidase: Supplementation

 Exogenous DAO (supplements) are being studied as complementary treatment for the relief of symptoms associated with histamine intolerance, and for the relief of other conditions, such as migraine or fibromyalgia.
 However, the results are inconclusive because studies to date have involved small study populations and short intervention periods.

 In the United States, DAO supplements are available over the counter but are not FDA-approved.

 In Europe, two investigations, financially backed by the manufacturer of the oral DAO supplementation, have posited that DAO supplementation could alleviate patient symptoms.
 The first study sought to "objectify and quantify histamine-associated symptoms and to analyze whether oral administration of the histamine-degrading enzyme DAO caused a reduction of symptoms".
 In this study, neither major nor minor symptoms could be replicated in 39 patients who initially responded to an open challenge with 75 mg histamine in peppermint tea, using a double-blind, placebo-controlled challenge.
 Consequently, the primary endpoint of the study was not achieved, and the basis for the authors' conclusion that DAO supplementation intake resulted in a "statistically significant reduction in symptoms" remains unclear.
 The second study was purely observational, lacking a control group: it compared symptomatology with and without DAO use in 28 patients.
 The chosen design was not suitable to demonstrate causal effects and carried a high risk of attributing placebo effects.
 The effectiveness of DAO supplementation has not been scientifically validated and is not recommended by the medical associations in Germany, Austria and Switzerland.

 Research directions

-DAO is related on possible links to migraine conditions.
-During migraine episodes, there is a noted elevation in the plasma concentrations of both calcitonin gene-related peptide (CGRP) and histamine.
-These substances are known for their potent vasodilatory effects and have been observed to mutually stimulate each other's release within the trigeminovascular system, potentially contributing to the onset of migraines, so that individuals with genetic variants in the DAO gene often experience migraines when consuming a diet high in histamine.
-As such, exploring the functional interplay between exogenous histamine and CGRP could provide valuable insights into the mechanisms underlying diet-induced migraines.
-This area of research continues to be actively investigated.
+DAO may be linked to migraine under some conditions.
+During migraine episodes, there may be an elevation in the plasma concentrations of calcitonin gene-related peptide (CGRP) and histamine.
+Individuals with genetic variants in the DAO gene often experience migraines when consuming a diet high in histamine.